jdbruijn/dotfiles/README.md

 ## Usage

 To update the dotfiles locally, pull the latest changes from GitHub and run the bootstrap script again.
-The `NO_MACOS` environment variable can be used to skip the macOS settings, e.g. `NO_MACOS=1 ./install`.

 ```shell
 $ git pull